How to Know When Renting Is the Best Option

-If you’re only buying a home because you’re still stuck in the conventional wisdom of the early 2000s, then reconsider whether homeownership is the best option for your military family at this particular duty station.
+If you’re only buying a home because you’re still stuck in the conventional wisdom of the early 2000s, then reconsider whether homeownership is the best option for your military family at this particular duty station and in this particular housing market.
 We know that homeownership helped some enter the middle class over the past few decades, since, for some people, paying a mortgage functioned as a forced savings account.

 If you’re buying to save, then do yourself a favor and save.
 Rent a smaller, cheaper home and build a comfortable nest egg for your military family.
 Use it for the down payment on your forever home when you do eventually retire.

 Remember, you can always revisit this decision in two to three years when it comes time to PCS.
 You aren’t stuck renting forever!

 Ready to find your next home?
 Good news, as MilitaryByOwner has both houses for rent and homes for sale ready to help you start your next house hunt!